Royal Historical Society Early Career Article Prize

 Two prizes of £250 each are awarded annually.

-Eligibility for the RHS Early Career Article Prize, 2025
+Eligibility for the RHS Early Career Article Prize, 2026

 To be eligible for consideration for the prize:

-• applicants must be doctoral students in a historical subject at a UK or Irish institution, or be within three years* of having a submitted a corrected thesis in a historical subject in a UK/Irish institution at the time of the closing date for entries.
+• applicants must be doctoral students in a historical subject at a UK or Irish institution, or be within three years of having a submitted a corrected thesis in a historical subject in a UK / Irish institution at the time of the closing date for entries.

-• the article or essay must have been published in a journal or edited collection during the calendar year 2024 for the 2025 prize round.
+• the article or essay must have been published in a journal or edited collection during the calendar year 2025 for the 2026 prize round.
 Advanced access publisher versions are also eligible, but an item cannot be entered more than once in subsequent years.

 • an electronic copy of the publisher’s version the article or essay will need to be uploaded to the entry form.

-Submitting your article for the prize, 2025
+Submitting your article for the prize, 2026

-For 2025, entries for the RHS Early Career Article Prize remain via self-nomination by the author.
+For 2026, entries for the RHS Early Career Article Prize remain via self-nomination by the author.
 The process for submission is as follows:

-• all submissions will then be reviewed by the judging panel to create a long-list from February 2025.
+• all submissions will then be reviewed by the judging panel to create a long-list from February 2026.

-RHS Early Career Article Prize Winners, 2024
+RHS Early Career Article Prize Winners, 2025

-Judges’ citation for Ellen Smith’s article:
+Judges’ citation for William Ross Jones’s article:

-Judges’ citation for Jonathan Tickle’s article:
+Judges’ citation for Michaela Kalcher’s article:

-• A full listing of previous winners of the Royal Historical Society’s article prizes, previously known as the Alexander Prize (1898-2024) is available here.
+• A full listing of previous winners of the Royal Historical Society’s article prizes, previously known as the Alexander Prize (1898-2025) is available here.

 General enquiries about Society’s Prizes should be sent to: administration@royalhistsoc.org.